-Originally from Colombia and currently based in Australia, Katherine Gailer (also known as KATIRA) creates visual narratives exploring characters, our natural environment, magical realism, cultural identity and spaces of contemporary design.
+Originally from Colombia and currently based in Australia, Katherine Gailer (also known as KATIRA) creates visual narratives exploring cultural identity, our natural environment, women empowerment, magical realism, and spaces of contemporary design.
 She graduated with honours from a Bachelor of Fine Arts and completed an Arts Management Masters Degree– both at RMIT University.
 Her practice incorporates mural painting, oil painting, illustration, design and music.

 Her creative expression underscores a main theme that looks at the complex relationship between fragility and strength, vulnerability and empowerment.
 It celebrates resilience and liberation and clamours for an urgent need to restore the invisible fabric that weaves together humans and nature.